-Here is our guide to seabirds found in the UK, including some of the most abundant species and the best places to see them.
+There are dozens of seabird species to look out for, each with their own set of unique characteristics and behaviour patterns.
+Our guide to seabirds found in the UK includes some of the most abundant species and the best places to see them.

 What is a seabird?

 Many bird species live on or near the coast.
 Wildfowl, for example, are often found on estuaries or coastal marshland, and ravens, doves and kestrels regularly make use of sea cliffs.
 But they aren’t true seabirds.
 Seabirds are birds that rely, at least most of the time, on the ocean to survive.
 Their bodies are adapted to the marine world.

 In recent years, and largely due to human-induced environmental changes, some species of seabird – including cormorants and a number of gull species – have adapted to life away from the sea.
 These species are still regarded as seabirds.